Best Cordless Drills of 2020

 A good cordless drill should provide plenty of accessories that can be attached for different kinds of maintenance jobs.
 The Goxawee cordless drill comes with 100 different screw driver attachments that make it more functional and practical.
 It ships with two batteries that can be separately charged to ensure constant usage.
 It not only drills holes but it can also screw in metal screws and has a functioning hammer drill.

-This extremely portable drill has 2 speeds (0-350rpm and 0-1350rpm) just in case some projects need to be done with minimal vibration and more precision.
+Moreover, this extremely portable drill has 2 speeds (0-350rpm and 0-1350rpm) just in case some projects need to be done with minimal vibration and more precision.
 The position clutch can adjust to different settings and the cordless drill has a soft grip to keep your hands comfortable.